avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 Elastic Subnets, introduced in [Banff](https://medium.com/avalancheavax/banff-elastic-subnets-44042f41e34c), enabled Subnet creators to activate Proof-of-Stake validation and uptime-based rewards using their own token.
 However, this token is required to be an ANT (created on the X-Chain) and locked on the P-Chain.
 All staking rewards were distributed on the P-Chain with the reward curve being defined in the `TransformSubnetTx` and, once set, was unable to be modified.

 With no Elastic Subnets live on Mainnet, it is clear that Permissionless Subnets as they stand today could be more desirable.
 There are many successful Permissioned Subnets in production but many Subnet creators have raised the above as points of concern.
 In summary, the Avalanche community could benefit from a more flexible and affordable mechanism to launch Permissionless Subnets.

+### A Note on Nomenclature

+Going forward, newly created networks should be referred to as L1s, or Avalanche Layer 1s.
+L1 validator sets created using the flow introduced in this ACP will **not** be a subset of the primary network validator set, making Subnets a technical misnomer.
+Any network created with the pre-existing flow will still be considered a Subnet, as these types of validators must stake and validate the Avalanche Primary Network.

+Though Subnets have always managed their own consensus mechanisms, transaction processing, and security protocols directly within their own networks, the added functionality introduced in this ACP will solidify their status as standalone networks, or layer 1 blockchains.

 ## Specification